huntrar/ChooseMyBeer/README.md

 ## To do
 * Add both ways keyword matching (in and not in) for filtering kegs based on description
-* Improve the matching algorithm for more accurate pairings, rather than choosing the first that meets the specs

 ## Author
 * Hunter Hammond (huntrar@gmail.com)